PriyankaLohri/PSLogin/README.md

-# Generic Login: This example is to show of how to use login functionality with secured storage using Keychain Services on iOS.
+# Generic Login: This example is to show, how to use login functionality with secured storage using Keychain Services on iOS.
  ##Application contains login box and after entering credential the user ID will get stored in userdefault and password in Keychain.

  ##This sample demonstrates how to use the Keychain Services API to store, update and delete generic password keychain items.